jeromede/rtc.pa/README.md

 ## Workaround for work items history

 In the target project areas, work items versions will be shown as created by the user the migration tool used to log in, and the timestamps will correspond to when the migration took place.
-There's currently no way to override this.
+There iss currently no way to override this.

 As a workaround, the target PA process can be customized to add the following two custom attributes to all the workitems: